iamjimtaylor/iamjimtaylor/_posts/2016-04-14-playing-football-from-an-early-age.md

 ### Monkey in the cage
 With cones in a massive circle the coach sits in the centre with two mini pop up nets like a cage.
 The kids have to jog, run, hop and skip around the circle while the monkey shakes the cage.
 Then the monkey screams and jumps out and all the kids have to lie down behind a cone each.
 The first time, my son was petrified and would just lie on the floor for the remainder of the exercise while the other kids ran around him or leapt over him.
+The second time they played this game he made his own rules up by running round the circle while carrying a cone he'd pinched, under his arm.
+So instead of finding a cone to hide behind he'd simply drop to the floor and hide behind his stolen cone.

 ### Unfreeze a friend
 The group would have to run from one side of the room to the other and collect coloured cones and take them back to the side they came from.
 At the same time the coaches are trying to tag the kids.
 If they're tagged they have to freeze and not move until one of the other kids tag them on the arm to unfreeze them.
 I watch my son cleverly come up with a way of avoiding being tagged altogether.
 Run right round the outside.
 Basically cheating.
 But was interesting to watch him develop a different tactic.